odinuv/web/en/apv/walkthrough/backend/index.md

 No one is forcing you to take all the above steps separately or in the shown order.
 But **you must always be able to divide a complex task into simpler steps**.
-This is really important -- the scripts will become only more and more complicated and there is really only one way to orientate in all the code and debug it.
+This is really important -- the scripts will become only more and more complicated and there is really only one way to be oriented in all the code and debug it.
 You have to split it into smaller pieces, write and test the pieces individually.
 Notice how in the above steps I changed only one thing at a time.
-Some parts (like the template layout) don't need to be changed all.
+Some parts (like the template layout) don't need to be changed at all.
 However splitting the code requires that you understand the connections between all the code parts:

 {: .image-popup}
 ![Schema of variables](/en/apv/walkthrough/backend/code-schematic.png)

 ## Summary
-In this chapter, you learned how to use SQL queries from within a PHP script.
+In this chapter, you have learned how to use SQL queries from within a PHP script.
 Non-parametric queries are quite simple (just call the `query` function).
 Parametric queries are more complicated (`prepare`, `bindValue`, `execute` function calls).
 Using proper error control adds further complexity to the script.
 However the error control